How does Brexit affect consumer rights?

 Even though many of rules relating to consumer rights are based on EU directives, most are also enshrined in UK law.

-Despite the uncertainty around how the UK will exit the EU, EU law will continue to apply until the UK actually leaves on 29 March 2019.
+Despite the uncertainty around how the UK will exit the EU, EU law will continue to apply until the UK actually leaves the EU.

-On 29 March 2019, the European Union Withdrawal Act - previously referred to as the ‘Great Repeal Bill’ will come into force.
+On the day the UK leaves the EU, the European Union Withdrawal Act - previously referred to as the ‘Great Repeal Bill’ will come into force.

 This act will end the supremacy of EU law in the UK, a crucial part of leaving the European Union.

 It will also retain existing EU law.
 This means that the laws made over the past 40 years while the UK was part of the EU will be carried over, unless the UK government decides to change the law.

 So, many of your rights will stay the same even after we’ve left the EU - until they are updated, removed or overhauled by Parliament in the future.